 Under these circumstances it can be difficult to maintain a positive narrative, especially if society at large only emphasises the problems with aging and not the contribution older people make on the younger generations.

 This attitude towards seniors seems to be an aspect of Western society only, where emphasis is placed on the young.

-Having recently travelled to Japan, I became aware of a subtle but noticeable difference in the local people’s attitude towards older members of their community (and older tourists like myself).
+Having travelled to Japan, I am aware of a subtle but noticeable difference in the local people’s attitude towards older members of their community (and older tourists like myself).
 There was a responsibility to help and support an older person because of their innate worth.

 The first step to establishing a positive narrative for yourself is awareness of your internal story.
 What are you saying about yourself and your situation?
 How are you interpreting others’ actions and words?
 Are your thoughts negative or positive?